TobyLobster/svgtest/readme.md

 * *disk.ssd* is the disc image
 * *bezier.bas.txt* is the BASIC program
-* *extract.py* for the Python.
+* *extract.py* is the Python.
 You'll need 'svgpathtools' as a prerequisite.
 * *go* is the shell script that puts it all together.
 You'll need beebasm to execute this.